- 1 26 DIY Sore Knee Pain Treatments You Can Easily Do at Home

-The fact is that knees are pretty complex, with many different kind of tissues, such as bones, cartilage, tendons, ligaments, and things can go wrong with any of them.
+The fact is that taking care of your knees can help reduce knee pain.
+Knees are pretty complex, with different kinds of tissues, such as bones, cartilage, tendons, ligaments, and things can go wrong with any of them.
 That also means that there are various ways to treat knee problems.

 But the thing is, that many professionals or companies have one product to sell, which they may well portray as “The Magic Bullet”.
 Surgeons often see surgery as the solution to knee problems, and yet, studies also show that going to two different physicians will yield two different diagnoses, not to mention cures or solutions.

 Depending on who you talk to, you may well get totally different advice.
 Here is my own life experience as an example.

 The first time I tore my knee cartilage, I was sitting on a bus, the bus lurched, I felt a twinge in my knee, and soon, I was hobbling around, and my knee was swollen.
 At the time, in 1984, the only solution I knew of was surgery, so the doctor removed a quarter of my meniscus.

 Thirty years later, I was sitting crosslegged and felt a twinge in my knee, which I probably aggravated by going to a too strenuous yoga class a week later.
 I was still walking around, but the pain was bad.
 An MRI revealed that the meniscus had fractured further, and that the cartilage in my knee was frayed.
 That’s just what it felt like, kind of like gravel or sandpaper in my knee joint, not the nice smooth feeling we should have.